liefery-it-legacy/blog/_posts/2018-12-01-nicole-interview.md

 ---
 layout: post
 title: "Wanting to learn is the most important part"
-date: 2019-02-18
+date: 2019-02-13
 author: Tam & Nicole
 tags:
 excerpt: "We are a relatively large IT-team here at Liefery.
 We have a handful of mobile developers, front-end developers, work students, backend developers, and QA people.
 We have senior developers, leads, mid level developers, junior developers, and also take on trainees."
 ---

 We are a relatively large IT-team here at Liefery.
 We have a handful of mobile developers, front-end developers, work students, backend developers, and QA people.
-We have senior developers, leads, mid level developers, junior developers, and we also take on trainees.
+We have senior developers, leads, mid level developers, junior developers, and a role we find particularly important: the trainee.

 Training developers is incredibly important to us.
 Senior developers don't grow on trees.
 They were once mid-levels, who were once juniors, who were once newbies, trying to make sense of their first piece of code.
 Everyone has to start somewhere.
 Training new developers gives us the opportunity to pass on our knowledge, level up people with diverse educational backgrounds, and create thoughtful caretakers for our codebase.